Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 **++0003++:** *\<Decision\>* This is an existential priority.
 All operations not directly related to maintaining substrate and necessary Hegemony functions are hereby suspended.
 Assuring the total annihilation of the Cabal and ensuring the inviolability of **0001** is now our *only* priority.
 Everything else can wait.

-**SYSTEM:: ALL ATTENDING AGENTS INDICATE ORDERS UNDERSTOOD---NO QUERIES OR DISSENT.**
+**SYSTEM:: ALL ATTENDING AGENTS INDICATE ORDERS UNDERSTOOD - NO QUERIES OR DISSENT.**

 **++0004++:** We have consensus.
 Proceed.